LinkClinton/rainbow-renderer/readme.md

 ## Scene

-Now only support part of `mitsuba` scene format and part of `pbrt-v3` scene.
+Now only support part of `mitsuba` scene format and the most of `pbrt-v3` scene.
 See more in [meta-scene](https://github.com/LinkClinton/meta-scene).
 It is a library to load different scene format.

 ## ThirdParties